KaptainQKool/name_generator/README.md

 `print_output`: Whether to print the output.<br>

 <br>
-**Disclaimer**: Good results not guaranteed.
+<bold>Disclaimer</bold>: Good results not guaranteed.
 If you're using this to actually name something, you'll probably want to generate a couple thousand words at a time and cherry-pick the good ones.